UTERINE FIBROIDS

 Diagnosis

-that may show more information about fibroids: Ultrasound, which uses sound waves to create a picture of the uterus or of the pelvic organs.
+The first signs of fibroids may be detected during a routine pelvic examination.
+There are a number of tests that may show more information about fibroids: Ultrasound, which uses sound waves to create a picture of the uterus or of the pelvic organs.
 Hysteroscopy uses a device similar to a telescope to help the physician see the inside of the uterus.
 It is inserted through the vagina and cervix.
 This permits the physician to see some of the fibroids inside the uterine cavity. .

 Treatment